 Now there’s all sorts of variations of this.
 You can break this down and figure out YPP for home and away.
 You can ferret out common opponents and look at a teams YPP against the same teams.
 The stat really requires at least 4 Games to be effective.
 You can also keep a running tally of this stat only going back 4 or 5 Games, which will give you a clearer picture of how a team is doing lately.

-So there you have it.
 This can also be used for college football but you need to be careful.
 The stat can become distorted as a result of the blow outs so common in college ball.
+There is also a huge difference in the schedule strength in college football, whereas in the NFL it’s minimal.